GustafEnebog/project-2/README.md

 ![Favicon](assets/images/favicon.jpg)

 ### Typography
-Noto Sans has been used as a font since it features greek letters necessary for the some of the input/output parameters.
+Noto Sans has been used as a font since it features Greek letters necessary for the some of the input/output parameters.
 "Montserrat" and sans-serif is used as fallback fonts.

 ![Noto Sans font](assets/images/noto-sans-google-font.jpg)

 ## Miscellanious
-+ As much as it is good practise to keep variables local and to avoid global variables it is sometimes necessary and this code is such an example where relativly many global variables was necessary or the code structure would have had to become very complicated.
++ As much as it is good practise to keep variables local and to avoid global variables it is sometimes necessary and this code is such an example where relatively many global variables was necessary or the code structure would have had to become very complicated.

 ## Technologies Used
 + [HTML 5 -](https://html.spec.whatwg.org/multipage/) App structure and content